Star Formation Efficiency and Dispersal of Giant Molecular Clouds with UV Radiation Feedback: Dependence on

 \item {\it SFE per freefall time}.
-The median value of the SFE per freefall time based on the time-averaged SFR and the initial cloud mass and size ($\eff = \tffcl \langle \dot{M}_* \rangle / \Mcl$) ranges between $1.8$--$8.0\%$ in the $\alpha$-series and $1.0$--$7.6\%$ in the $\beta$-series, higher at lower $\avircl$ (weak turbulence) and higher $\muBcl$ (weak mean magnetic fields) (Figure~\ref{f:epsff}).
-However, the dependence on $\eff$ on $\muBcl$ is very slight in the magnetically supercritical regime.
-The functional form $\eff \propto \exp( -C t_{\rm ff,0}/t_{\rm dyn,0} )$ \citep[similar to][from driven-turbulence simulations]{padoan12} well describes the results of $\alpha$-series models, with the best-fit parameter $C=4.06$.
-The decreasing trend of $\eff$ with $t_{\rm ff,0}/t_{\rm dyn,0} \propto \avircl^{1/2} $ is also in qualitative agreement with theoretical models for SFR based on a density threshold \citep[e.g.][]{krumholz05,hennebelle11,federrath12}.
-However, the relation between instantaneous measurements $\varepsilon_{\rm ff,obs}(t)$ and $\avir(t)$ (as would be available in observations) shows a quite different (almost orthogonal) trend from both numerical measurements and theoretical models of $\eff$.
+The median value of the SFE per freefall time based on the time-averaged SFR and the initial cloud mass and size ($\eff = \tffcl \langle \dot{M}_* \rangle / \Mcl$) ranges between $1.8$--$8.0\%$ in the $\alpha$-series and $1.0$--$7.7\%$ in the $\beta$-series, higher at lower $\avircl$ (weak turbulence) and higher $\muBcl$ (weak mean magnetic fields) (bottom row of Figure~\ref{f:t_all} and Figure~\ref{f:epsff}).
+However, the dependence of $\eff$ on $\muBcl$ is very slight in the magnetically supercritical regime.
+The functional form $\eff = \exp( -C t_{\rm ff,0}/t_{\rm dyn,0} )$ \citep[similar to][from driven-turbulence simulations]{padoan12} well describes the results of the $\alpha$-series models, with the best-fit parameter $C=4.06$.
+The decreasing trend of $\eff$ with $t_{\rm ff,0}/t_{\rm dyn,0} \propto \avircl^{1/2} $ is also in qualitative agreement with some theoretical models for SFR based on a density threshold and log-normal density PDF, although others follow different trends \citep[e.g.,][]{krumholz05,hennebelle11,federrath12}.
+Nevertheless, observational validation is challenging because the relation between instantaneous measurements $\varepsilon_{\rm ff,obs}(t)$ and $\avir(t)$ (as would be available in observations) shows a quite different (almost orthogonal) trend from both numerical measurements and theoretical models of $\eff$.
 The increase in $\varepsilon_{\rm ff,obs} \propto M_* (R/M_{\rm neu})^{3/2}$ with instantaneous $t_{\rm ff}/t_{\rm dyn}\propto \sigma_{\rm 1d}(R/M_{\rm neu})^{1/2}$ owes to rapidly evolving cloud and cluster properties (physical expansion of the cloud combined with conversion of neutral gas to stars and ionized gas) which affect both quantities in the same way.
 This ``evolutionary masking'' explains why observations of star-forming clouds fail to reproduce the decline of $\eff$ with $\avircl$ predicted by the theory (Figure~\ref{f:epsff_obs}). \end{enumerate}